hinkley a month ago

 By comparison, WASM is really more like traditional assembly, only running inside a sandbox.

-• 90s_dev 15 hours ago
+• 90s_dev a month ago

 I think so, but that was the 90s where we needed a lot more hindsight to get it right.
 Plus that was mostly just Sun, right?
 WASM is backed by all browsers and it looks like MS might be looking at bridging it with its own kernel or something?

-• lloeki 14 hours ago
+• lloeki a month ago

 > that was the 90s